Economy of Israel: Iran-Israel war

-According to preliminary estimates by the Central Bureau of Statistics, the Israeli economy contracted by 3.5 percent in the April-June quarter of 2025, as the war with Iran shut down many businesses and negatively impacted consumer spending, exports, and investment.
+According to preliminary estimates by the Central Bureau of Statistics, the Israeli economy contracted by 3.5 percent in the April–June quarter of 2025, as the war with Iran shut down many businesses and negatively impacted consumer spending, exports, and investment.
 Trade reportedly contracted by 6.2 percent during this period.
 However, the first economic contraction of 2.8 percent occurred in the last quarter of 2023, coinciding with the war in Gaza.

+In March 2026, the Israeli government approved an updated 2026 state budget that added around 30 billion shekels to defense spending in the aftermath of Operation Roaring Lion, bringing the defense budget to about 112 billion shekels.
+The budget reportedly reflected disagreements between the Finance Ministry and the military over reserve force planning for 2026, and also included billions of shekels in coalition funds for ultra-Orthodox institutions and West Bank settlements.

 Data

 The following table shows the main economic indicators in 1980–2021 (with IMF staff estimates in 2022–2027).
 Inflation under 5% is in green.